youxiberlin/microservice-translator/README.md

 3. Set environment variables

+The application is composed of four different micro services: `gateway` `translator` `tms` and `mailer`.
-To run the application, please set the following environment variables at the root directory.
+To run the application, please set the following environment variables at the **root** directory.

 | Variable     |           | Example, Memo|
 | ------------- |:--------:| -----:|